Skip to content

 with computation(PARALLEL), interval(1, None):

-# d_height is offset down one becuase this field operates on the Z_DIM,
+# d_height is offset down one because this field operates on the Z_DIM,

 # while the stencil is computing on the Z_INTERFACE_DIM